TixieSalander/tixie.name/content/now/03-17-2020-7-41-pm/index.md

 </div>
 ```

-To go go further a bit, i can imagine a solution where you generate a placeholder of 50x50px and add a `background-size: cover` in your css to have a blurred version for your placeholder.
+To go further a bit, i can imagine a solution where you generate a placeholder of 50x50px and add a `background-size: cover` in your css to have a blurred version for your placeholder.

 Don't hesitate to contact me if you use this trick on your own project.
 I'm always curious of what can be done with it!